 This is a minor complaint, but the branding is a bit on the nose here.
 Especially since the white lighting is so bright.
+We prefer a more minimalistic approach as can be seen in our Noctua NH-U9S Chromax Black Review.
 However, the brand tried something different here and we think some people will like it for sure.
 Aesthetics are subjective after all.
 This cooler would look quite good in a clean/minimalistic build.

 The base plate here uses nickel, and it has a nice smooth finish.
 Of course, the rest of the materials inside are aluminum.
 The top plate also feels like brushed aluminum and has a nice feel to it.
 You’ll notice that the pump is right beside the radiator.
 This is exactly what makes this cooler so interesting.
 Be Quiet did this so that they could avoid the Asetek patent.
 This means that the pump can’t be regulated, as it connects to the SATA adapter cable.